Title:

 If you think Marty and Doc look weird now, try to see them move in-game.
 (Store.xbox.com)

 It turns out that the entire opening scene was a fake-out dream and it's now May 1986.
 A picture of Doc and Marty at the 1885 clock dedication sits on the shelf, reminding us that it is indeed movie canon.
-(I guess the wrong names should have been a clue-in that there was something wrong) Unfortunately, the game shifts between obeying movie canon, acknowledging movie canon, and ignoring movie canon.
-Most of the game's puzzles so far that I've seen (and I've played at least a good 30% of the game) are extremely easy, mostly revolving finding and using a few items.
-This decision makes the game lean more toward story-based, but unfortunately that fails in a few ways.
+Unfortunately, the game shifts between obeying movie canon, acknowledging movie canon, and ignoring movie canon.
+Most of the game's puzzles are extremely easy, mostly revolving finding and using a few items and makes the game entirely story based.

-Anyway, it's 1986 and Doc's lab is being auctioned off due to some unpaid debts and his disappearance since Marty last saw him.
+It's now the year 1986 and Doc's lab is being auctioned off due to some unpaid debts and his disappearance since Marty last saw him.
 After a short sequence where you try to get Doc's old notebook back from Biff by letting him use the amplifier in the lab, at that moment, the DeLorean appears outside with Einstein (Doc's dog) and a tape player about Doc needing help.
 Problem is, anyone who saw the end of Back to the Future Part III saw quite clearly that the DeLorean was smashed to smithereens by a freight train in 1985.
-Marty doesn't question the reality of this, not even the possibility of the time machine still being extant in an alternate timeline.
+Marty doesn't question the time machine's sudden re-appearance, not even the possibility of the time machine still being extant in an alternate timeline.
 This happens just as I was starting to accept not-quite-Marty's voice too.

-An old shoe in the car leads Marty to Edna Strickland, Strickland's sister (and now Strickland's Vice Principal now, apparently), who constantly spies on and shouts at what she thinks of "hooligans".
+An old shoe in the car leads Marty to Edna Strickland, Principal Strickland's sister (inexplicably, Strickland is Vice Principal—that one's NEVER explained), who constantly spies on and shouts at what she thinks of "hooligans".
 This segment also contains a mention of how Marshall Strickland (of 1885) was gunned down by "Mad Dog" Tannen, which Marty claims he doesn't remember.
-This is a reference to a deleted scene from Part III.
+This is a reference to a deleted scene from Part III...or at least I'm hoping it was, because it's a bit TOO clever of a reference.
 Soon afterward, Marty heads back to 1931 to save Doc from being riddled with holes by gangsters (long story), and while Marty is talking to Doc in jail, one can clearly see the wedding band on Doc's finger, yet Clara and the kids (or the new steam-powered train time machine) is never seen or mentioned.
+(Later it is hand-waved away, apparently Jules and Verne, Doc's kids, are now getting close to college ages, so he's at least in his mid-80s at the minimum...though a visit to the "rejuvenation clinic" in the early 21st century (as explained in Part II) means that he's more like more in mid-40s in terms of functional age.
+The time machine reappearing is finally explained as an exact duplicate created by the 1955 lightning strike that sent it back to 1885.
+As little sense that makes, it also still flies.
+In Part III it is stated "the overload [from the lightning strike] shorted out the time circuits and destroyed the flying circuits.
+Unfortunately the car will never fly again".

 Back...